Tuesday, July 14, 2015

 “And our visit to the witch. . .”

 “A demonstration,” Steinhart said, finishing Raymond’s question.
-“It would take our combined lifetimes to understand this region’s mystical culture.”
+“Understanding this region's mystical culture would take our combined lifetimes.”

-Purple shadows engulfed the highway.
-They blended with a hazy orange sunset as they continued north to the Taos Pueblo.
+Purple shadows engulfed the highway, blended with a hazy orange sunset as they continued north to the Taos Pueblo.
 Steinhart entered through the back gate.
 In the encroaching darkness, they approached two pueblos separated by a clear creek.
 Both structures looked like ancient apartment complexes.

 “Wait here.
 I won’t be long.”
-Steinhart started away, but returned, as if forgetting something.
-He removed four crucifixes from his safari shirt and handed one to each of them.
+Steinhart started away but returned as if forgetting something.
+He removed four crucifixes from his safari shirt and handed one to each.

 “Wear these,” he said.